MinaProtocol/mina/rfcs/0019-epoch-ledger-sync.md

 ## Detailed design
 [detailed-design]: #detailed-design

 There are a number of options for implementing this, ranging from least correct and shortest time to implement, to most correct but longest time to implement.
-This RFC is layed out this way as there have been some questions as to what the true, mainnet-ready implementation of this system should look like, or if it should even exist internal to the protocol at all.
+This RFC is laid out this way as there have been some questions as to what the true, mainnet-ready implementation of this system should look like, or if it should even exist internal to the protocol at all.
 Let's begin by reviewing the problem at a high level, and then jumping into the various levels of implementation.

 ### General idea
 [detailed-design-general-idea]: #detailed-design-general-idea